lrusso/ArduinoWavePlayer/README.md

 3) Copy the content of the array that is in the new file myfinalwave.c

-4) Paste that content into the array SoundData located in the file Sample/SoundData.h
+4) Paste that content into the array SoundData (in the file Sample/SoundData.h).

-5) Update the SoundDataLength variable in the file Sample/Sample.ino acording to the length of your audio wave.
+5) Update the SoundDataLength variable (in the file Sample/Sample.ino) acording to the length of your audio wave.

 ## Available at: